microsoft/opengcs/README.md

 Open Guest Compute Service (OpenGCS) is an open source project to further the development of a production quality implementation of Linux Hyper-V container on Windows.

+Getting Started

+How to build GCS binarie [How to build GCS binaries](https://github.com/Microsoft/opengcs/gcsbuildinstructions/)

 # Contributing